 Thailand is one of the most popular destinations in Southeast Asia.
-Home to a rich diversity of landscapes, attractions, and activities, it’s a great place for solo travellers looking for their next adventure.
+Home to a rich diversity of landscapes, attractions and activities, it’s a great place for solo travellers looking for their next adventure.
 Here’s why Thailand is ideal for lone travel.

-Lots of information available
+Lots of information is available

 Numerous other travellers

 Unless you go really off the grid in Thailand, you’ll rarely be far away from a bunch of other travellers, including plenty of those going it solo.
 It’s easy to meet new people and make new friends.
-You may not want to spend your entire vacation with the same people, but it’s sometimes nice to have pals to have dinner, drinks, or adventures with.
+You may not want to spend your entire trip with the same people, but it’s sometimes nice to have pals to have dinner, drinks or adventures with.
 You may be a solo traveller, but there’s definitely no need to be alone if you don’t want to be.

-Wide range of accommodations
+Wide range of places to stay

 Plenty of home comforts